-In addition to data on finalised intercountry placement adoptions, data were also collected on the number of children from other countries who were placed with their adoptive parent(s) but whose adoption orders were not finalised by 30 June 1999.
+In addition to data on finalised intercountry placement adoptions, the AIHW also collected data on the number of children from other countries who were placed with their adoptive parent(s) but whose adoption orders were not finalised by 30 June 2000.
 Although the adoption orders for some children placed for adoption in a particular year may be finalised during that year, other orders may not be finalised until later-usually in the following year.
-Therefore, adoptions data for 1998-99 include some children who were placed in 1998-99 and some who were placed in the previous year.
-The other children who were placed in 1998-99 but whose adoption orders were not finalised will be included in the 1999-2000 adoptions data.
+Therefore, adoptions data for 1999-00 include some children who were placed in 1999-00 and some who had been placed in the previous year.
+The other children who were placed in 1999-00 but whose adoption orders were not finalised will be included in the 2000-01 adoptions data.

-The main points to note regarding children who were placed with their adoptive parent(s) but whose adoption orders were not finalised by 30 June 1999 are:
+The main points to note regarding children who were placed with their adoptive parent(s) but whose adoption orders were not finalised by 30 June 2000 are:

-- there were 249 of these children (Table 11), compared with the 243 whose orders were finalised by that date; - distributions of country of birth of children in finalised adoptions and of children in placements whose adoption orders were not finalised were similar (Figure 8).
+- there were 253 of these children (Table 11), compared with the 301 whose orders were finalised by that date; - distributions of country of birth of children in finalised adoptions and of children in placements whose adoption orders were not finalised were similar (Figure 8).

-Table 11: Intercountry children placed for adoption whose adoptions orders were not finalised by 30 June 1999, by country of origin
+Table 11: Intercountry children placed for adoption whose adoptions orders were not finalised by 30 June 2000, by country of origin